MahmoudAlyosify/MahmoudAlyosify/README.md

 Quotes
 -----
-> “Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world.” - `Albert Einstein`
+> “Imagination is more important than knowledge.<hr> Knowledge is limited.<hr> Imagination encircles the world.” - `Albert Einstein`

 Languages
 -----